 I don’t see them going all-out with gags similar to World of Motion, but adding some laughs to the new version would be a welcome addition, and a stark contrast from the cold and impersonal attraction it is replacing.

 That wraps up our look at the new Test Track reimagining.
 One thing is for sure, it’s definitely going to be one of the most anticipated new attractions coming to Disney World in the next few years.
-We’ll update you more here as soon as Disney shares some more details about the show, so stay tuned!
+We’ll update you more here as soon as Disney shares some more details about the attraction, so stay tuned!

 Also, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 There we bring you the latest updates on Walt Disney World as well as vacation planning tips.
 You can sign up here: Join our E-Mail Newsletter